-Inspired by Vincent van Gogh's famous Sunflowers, this unique pop-up bouquet will impress anyone who receives it!
+Inspired by Vincent van Gogh's iconic Sunflowers, this unique pop-up bouquet will light up the day of anyone who receives it!

 How does it work?

-The bouquet lays flat in the envelope you will receive.
+The bouquet lays flat in the original envelope.

-Lock the vase open by inserting a small piece of cardboard at the bottom.
+Lock the vase in place by inserting a small piece of cardboard at the bottom.

 Voilà!
 Your vase is ready to display!